Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Choose fracture faces block

 Input instructions !
-Input instructions !
 Choose face by nodes !

 --------------

-|

 #. **n1, n2, n3, n4** Node numbers of the face to be chosen.